 Wondering how you can use your custom URL shortener?

 Looking for creative, new ways to organize and share files, web pages, and content?

-As a URL shortener ourselves, we have seen it all.
+As a custom URL shortener ourselves, we have seen it all.
 From people just wanting to edit their Instagram bio link to people attempting to index their entire website.

 We’ve put together a bunch of cool ways you can use your URL Shortener.
 Whether it’s to grow your brand or to simply engage more effectively with your audience.

 Note: This article was pieced together by the entire Rebrandly team.
 Not just me.

 When you’re thinking about how you want to represent your brand online – whether it is your personal brand or your business brand – there’s one no-brainer that you should always do: